 The Company has consistently located its wells on ultra wide spacing patterns to minimize the year to year decline in deliverability and maximize the longevity of production.
 The Company delivers its gas to three main metering stations within Union Gas Limited’s transmission system from the natural field pressure of its wells, without the aid of compression equipment.
 One major reason for the Company's success in natural gas well completion and production is its custom casing and well stimulation procedures (hydro-fracturing).
 In the early 1960's the Company experimented with and developed superior formulae and techniques still being used today.
 The Company also maintains a substantial portfolio of undrilled development and exploratory lease holdings in appropriate proximity to existing production.

-The company continues to maintain an extensive land portfolio of undrilled leases containing substantial “Proven Undeveloped” and “Probable” Natural Gas Reserves (“Silurian” formation), as currently updated in 2015 by Jim McIntosh Petroleum Engineering Ltd. The Company’s Statement of Reserves Data and Other Oil and Gas Information (the "statement") in the form of National Instrument 51-101 - Standard of Disclosure for Oil and Gas Activities F1 is effective as of March 31 2015 and was prepared on May 12 2015.
-The Statement is also available under the Company’s profile at www.SEDAR.com.
+The company continues to maintain an extensive land portfolio of undrilled leases containing substantial “Proven Undeveloped” and “Probable” Natural Gas Reserves (“Silurian” formation), as currently updated in 2016 by Hamilton Geological Services.
+The Company’s Statement of Reserves Data and Other Oil and Gas Information (the "statement") in the form of National Instrument 51-101 - Standard of Disclosure for Oil and Gas Activities F1 is effective as of March 31 2016 and was prepared on May 25 2016.
+The Statement is also available under the Company’s profile at http://www.sedar.com/.

 The Company is aggressively moving ahead with its project to drill the deep levels (Ordovician and Cambrian at 2,500 - 3,500 feet) which underlie its existing "shallow" Silurian (1,100 - 1,300 feet) natural gas production of Charlotteville Twp., Ontario.